bocchino/fprime/docs/Design/data-products.md

 **Requesting and sending data products:**
 See the example uses in the documentation for [`Svc::DpManager`](../../Svc/DpManager/docs/sdd.md#5-example-uses).
-The component referred to as `client` in that document is a data product producer.
+The component referred to as `producer` in that document is a data product producer.

 **Writing data products to non-volatile storage:**